What Are Some Signs and Symptoms of Flexeril Abuse?

 - Stealing money or drugs

 - Emotionally hurting others or ending relationships because of drug use

 - Struggling financially due to purchasing Flexeril illicitly

 These changes in behavior, along with physical signs of intoxication or withdrawal, indicate that the person needs help overcoming an addiction to Flexeril.

-To overcome an addiction, an individual must work with a doctor to safely detox from the substance, then enter a rehabilitation program.
+To overcome an addiction, an individual must work with a doctor for a medically supervised detox program to come off of the substance, then enter a rehabilitation program.
 Therapy offered through rehabilitation programs helps the person learn how to cope with stress without abusing substances and teaches ways to maintain sobriety.
 Group and family therapy at a rehabilitation program can also help to build social support to maintain sobriety and to heal relationships that may have been harmed during the course of the addiction.